Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 ## Copy an array

-We can use the spread operator to copy an array, this is however still a [shallow clone](https://daily-dev-tips.com/posts/be-aware-when-cloning-objects-in-javascript/).
+We can use the spread operator to copy an array.
+This is, however, still a [shallow clone](https://daily-dev-tips.com/posts/be-aware-when-cloning-objects-in-javascript/).

-Let's say we have an array called `arr1` and we want to make a clone of this array called `arr2`.
+Let's say we have an array called `arr1`, and we want to make a clone of this array called `arr2`.

 ```js
 const arr1 = [1, 2, 3];